xieyuankun/xieyuankun.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I am Yuankun Xie, a fourth-year Ph.D. candidate at the Communication University of China, and a joint Ph.D. student at the Institute of Automation, Chinese Academy of Sciences.
+Hi, I am Yuankun Xie, a final year Ph.D. candidate at the Communication University of China, and a joint Ph.D. student at the Institute of Automation, Chinese Academy of Sciences.

-My research interests include **audio deepfake detection** (global detection, partial deepfake localization, and source tracing), **audio large language models (ALLMs)**, domain generalization, out-of-distribution detection, and neural audio codecs.
+My research interests include **audio deepfake detection**, **audio large language models (ALLMs)**, domain generalization, out-of-distribution detection, and neural audio codecs.
 I have published <span style="color: red; font-weight: bold;">20+</span> papers in top-tier international AI conferences and journals, including **TIFS, AAAI, IJCAI, ICASSP, and INTERSPEECH**.

+I am seeking a research-oriented postdoctoral position starting in June 2026 (expected graduation date).
+My research interests lie in speech and audio processing, with a particular focus on audio/multimodal deepfake detection and audio large language models.
+I am also open to related research topics beyond those listed above within the broader area of speech and audio processing.
+If you have relevant opportunities, please feel free to contact me at xieyuankun@cuc.edu.cn.

 # 🔥 Milestones
 - *2026.01*: &nbsp; 🎉 2 papers accepted by <span style="color: red; font-weight: bold;">ICASSP 2026</span>.